10 Foods I Always Have in my Kitchen

 Healthy fats, tons of vitamins and minerals and a great source of fiber too.
 This is one superfood I eat all the time.
 Avocado can complement meals at any time of day, or throw it in a smoothie to add a creamy texture and tons of nutrients, check this recipe here.

-So many people are afraid of bread and the carbs and gluten that come with it, but not me!
+So many people are afraid of bread and the carbs that come with it, but not me!
 I like to bake my own or use Dave's Killer Bread.
-Anything that's whole grain and packed with seeds or different grain flours is fine by me!
+Anything that's a whole grain, packed with seeds or different grain flours is fine by me!
+If you're gluten-free you would obviously want to avoid this, but don't skip carbs completely.
+Maybe some Japenese sweet potatoes would be a good swap!

 Packed with antioxidants, vitamins, minerals, fiber and they're sweet too!
 Berries are nature's sweet treat and I love having them with everything.
 Parfaits, salads, smoothies, ice cream, pancakes.
 You name it, I'll put some berries on it!